I have decided to move my blog to another place. For those of you who care to keep track of me you can find me...

 Recently I discovered a well known author/philosopher/theologian named Peter Rollins.
 A few days ago I posted on my blog a quote from him which deals directly with the pursuit of this ideal.
 He says, "The task today does not lie in some naive attempt to return to the early church.
 The church before Constantine.
 The church before Platonic philosophy.
 The church before Paul.
 The church before...
 For these moves fail to bring us back far enough.

 Rather we must call a new army of agitators into being.
 Dissidents courageous enough to return to the event that gave birth to the early church.
 A new breed of individuals brave enough to turn back so as to advance."
+Its not about a return to or the pursuit of an ideal, its about a return to an event.

 THE EVENT.